-Kids Central is the Community Based Care non - profit Lead Agency for Florida's Judicial Circuit 5.
+Kids Central, Inc. (KCI) is the Community Based Care not for profit Lead Agency for Florida's Judicial Circuit 5.
 Kids Central began operations as the Lead Agency for Judicial Circuit 5 in 2003.
-The responsibility of Community-Based Lead Agencies (often referred to as "CBC's") is defined by the original legislative statute (s., 409.1671, F.S.), and include the ability to:
+The responsibility of Community Based Lead Agencies (often referred to as "CBC's") is defined by the original legislative statute (s., 409.1671, F.S.), and include the ability to: